How much notice do I need to give my landlord to move out at the end of the lease?

 If you do want to leave at the end of the lease you need to make sure you give your landlord the appropriate amount of written notice.
 The amount of notice required varies from state to state.

-Here's a run down of how many days notice you need to give before the lease ends in your state:
+Here's a run down of how many days minimum notice you need to give before the lease ends in your state:

 - VIC 28 days